Betti Spectral Gluing: Recollections

 To guide later discussion, let us informally relate the bar and \v Cech constructions.
-We will work in the category of spans with objects derived stacks and morphisms correspondences of derived stacks.
+We will work in this section in the category of correspondences of derived stacks, with objects derived stacks and morphisms correspondences of derived stacks (though at no point will we need to calculate colimits in the correspondence category).